-The aim is Net Zero imports by 2020 through increased level of local manufacturing of electronic items such as, Set Top Boxes, VSATs, Mobiles, Consumer and medical Electronics.
+The aim is Net Zero imports by 2020 through an increased level of local manufacturing of electronic items such as Set-Top Boxes, VSATs, Mobiles, Consumer and Medical Electronics.
 Efforts will be made to provide clarity on taxation, incentives, skill development and government procurement.

 - Target NET ZERO Imports is a striking demonstration of intent

-- Ambitious goal which requires coordinated action on many fronts
+- The ambitious goal which requires coordinated action on many fronts

 - Taxation, Incentives